pranavdulepet/research-assistant/README.md

 - Upload research paper, extract text, figures, etc.
 - Extract citations and find the cited papers
 - Allow user to annotate and write notes
-- Add “Ask AI to summarize”
+- Add “Chat with paper”
-    - this can be done in the "chat with paper" section
+    - ask anything about the paper and get a response based on the paper's context and general knowledge
 - Add “Ask AI to verify” (notes, annotation, etc.)
     - verify if notes are valid in the paper's context and general knowledge
 - Add “Ask AI to answer” (any questions in annotations, this can be a specific type of “question” annotation)